Zhao-pc/Zhao-pc.github.io/README.md

-Zhao Lab's Website
+#Zhao Lab's Website
----

 My simple lab website is built based on the AcademicPages project.
 I'll try my best to keep updated.

 Below are the original README Markdown content.

-Academicpages project
+#Academicpages project

----
-# Instructions
+* Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.